elduddz/vsts-Print-Cards-Extension/src/VSO.PrintCards/README.md

-> NOTE - **This extension has been deprecated as this functionality is now part of [Agile Cards](https://marketplace.visualstudio.com/items?itemName=spartez.agile-cards)**.
-You can find the latest sample code for Print Cards [here](https://github.com/ALM-Rangers/Print-Cards-Extension).
+> NOTE - **This extension has been reappropriated from [here](https://github.com/ALM-Rangers/Print-Cards-Extension).**
+> **The vast majority of the words below are mostly from the original creator, we just needed this, because we didnt need all the function of "Agile Cards".
+I have tried to remove as much reference to the original team, to avoid them getting too much back, but I am not perfect**

 ## Plan and track your work with physical cards ##

 Print cards from your Kanban board for use during planning exercises with your team, or on a physical scrum board.
 With the addition of QR codes, you can now easily see more details on your device just by scanning the card.

 ![Physical cards](images/image1.png)
+> we've removed the qr code and allowed Effort to be visible as an always on field.

 This extension adds a `print` action to your backlog.